Laufeynumber1fan/Mystuff/cats/wthat_tools.md

 `-A` All information (does this with no given arguments).

 ## cksum
 Get checksums of file.
 You can choose a hashing algorithm to apply.
 For MD5 checksums see [md5sum](https://github.com/Laufeynumber1fan/Mystuff/blob/main/cats/wthat_tools.md#md5sum).
-MD5 is usually done for file integrity, SHA256 and others are done for password storage.
+MD5 is usually done for file integrity, SHA256 is used for password storage and digital certificates.

 With no options, it does 32 bit CRC by default `cksum foo.exe`
 Do SHA256 hash (you can also do this with <a href=https://github.com/Laufeynumber1fan/Mystuff/blob/main/cats/wthat_tools.md#sha256sum>sha256sum</a>)`cksum -a sha256 foo.exe`